Sonu Ke Titu Ki Sweety Review: An Engaging Tug Of War Between Bromance & Romance With A Twist!

 Bromance vs Romance!
 Oh, a situation that's quite relatable to most of us, isn't it?
 Bestie falling for someone and you shaking your head as a dismissive 'No' for your friend's choice.
+Most of us have been through such a situation at some point in our lives.
 Luv Ranjan's latest outing Sonu Ke Titu Ki Sweety derives largely from such tug-of-war.

 Like Pyaar Ka Punchnama and Pyaar Ka Punchnama 2, the director may be guilty for his portrayal of skewed gender balance here too.
 But what works in his favour that there is no false pretence built around the film.
 Remember Vidya Balan's famous dialogue from 'The Dirty Picture"?
 "Filmein sirf teen cheezo ke wajah se chalti hai ... entertainment, entertainment, entertainment" and Sonu Ke Titu Ki Sweety does just that for a runtime of about 140 minutes.